 Others charge a device access fees for unlimited plans, with a lower base price.
 In the end, you pay a similar amount for an unlimited plan for each carrier, whether or not a device access fee or line access fee is charged.

 Line access fees are not a tax, so cellular providers are not required by law to charge them.
 The easiest way to avoid paying them is to opt for a carrier who doesn’t charge them.

-If you are currently subscribed to Xfinity Internet, Xfinity Mobile lets you add up to five lines to your mobile plan with no monthly access charge.
+If you are currently subscribed to Xfinity Internet, Xfinity Mobile lets you add lines to your mobile plan with no monthly access charge.
 Our pricing is transparent — pay by-the-gig starting at $15 per gig or $45 for unlimited data.
 There are no hidden fees, no line access charges, and no confusing pricing.
 You only pay for what you use.
-If you decide to no longer subscribe to Xfinity TV, Internet, or Voice services, a $20 monthly charge applies per line.
+If you decide to no longer subscribe to Xfinity TV, Internet, or Voice services, a $25 monthly charge applies per line.